 - Evaluating your claim to determine its validity and potential worth

-- Handling legal procedures, including claim filing and court representations
+- Handling legal procedures, including filing a claim and court representations

 - Maximizing compensation to ensure you receive full benefits